thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/building-a-client/using-authentication/index.md

 }
 ```

-To login a user manually, call the `app.auth.login` function:
+To login a user manually, call the `app.auth.login` function.
+How this works in detail depends on the configured authentication strategy.
+If you are using OpenID Connect, all you need to do is call the function:

 ```javascript
 app.auth.login();